jcode116/jcode116.github.io/blog/2024-08-02-welcome/index.md

 ![Welcome](../../static/blogimg/welcome.png)
 # Welcome to ALOE

 Welcome to ALOE, your digital haven for exploring the vast landscape of technology.
-This blog is a testament to the belief that knowledge becomes more valuable when shared, and I'm thrilled to embark on this journey with you.
+This blog is a testament to the belief that knowledge becomes more valuable when shared, and I'm thrilled to embark on this journey with you.<!--truncate-->

 ## Why ALOE?
 This blog isn't just about documenting my tech adventures—it's about sharing valuable insights, ideas, and experiences.
 Expect a blend of tutorials, tech reviews, reflections on industry trends, and personal breakthroughs.
 ALOE is designed to inspire, educate, and provide a platform for learning and discovery among fellow tech enthusiasts.